mozilla/nunjucks/docs/templating.md

 ### sum

-The total of the items in the array
+Output the sum of items in the array:

 **Input**